aaronbloomfield/pdr/labs/lab01/lab01.md

    page](../../docs/readings.html)
 2. Complete [Tutorial 1: Introduction to
    UNIX](../../tutorials/01-intro-unix/index.html)
 3. Write the xToN.cpp file, as described in the pre-lab section.
-If you are unfamiliar with the submission system, read through the in-lab section of the document.
+   Since you are unfamiliar with the submission system, you should read through the in-lab section of the document, which describes the submission process.
 Submit the xToN.cpp file.
 4. Examine the Object life-cycle code ([lifecycle.cpp](lifecycle.cpp.html) ([src](lifecycle.cpp))).
 You may not understand everything in